 Belt Buckle Raffle

 An annual fundraiser for the festival!
 This custom silver buckle includes a gold nugget inlay.
 Tickets are $10 each or 3 for $20 and can be purchased at: the Visitors’ Reception Centre, Eldorado Gold Panning, Barnard’s Express, Mason & Daly General Merchants and the House Hotel.
-The draw is at 12 PM on Sunday, September 8th.

-Nam Sing Cattle Drive
+Nam Sing Cattle Drive historical re-enactment

 Ed Wahl has been playing the guitar and singing most of his life, growing up in a very musical family in Prince Rupert, BC.
 Ed loves to sing and has a very vibrant voice and stage presence.
 In his spare time, he makes a living building and repairing commercial fishing boats.
-Performing Saturday at 12:30 pm in the House Hotel.

 Tom Cole is a larger than life tall drink of water (6’6) that can quench your thirst for country music.
 His rich baritone voice was made to sing cowboy songs.
 His approach to the music makes the listener believe every word he sings.
-Performing Saturday at 1:00 pm in the Methodist Church

 Gordie has a vocal range that showcases the ballads of Marty Robins, the yodel styling of Wilf Carter, the crooning of Roy Orbison, the ballads of the man in black and the hip-swaying, melodic tones of Elvis Presley.
-Performing Saturday at 2:00 pm in the Methodist Church.

 A guitar-playing, singer/song writer who loves a great audience!
 First-place winner of the Northern Star singing competition in Barkerville in 2014!
 Her latest co-creations have been with cowboy poets, Bruce Rolph, Mag Mawhinney, Frank Gleeson and Mike Puhallo.
-Performing Saturday at 2:30 pm in the House Hotel.